kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

   - `Cv_li = C_li * (1/kp_li) * RB`
     - Please refer to non-eliminatiing tissue derivation for derivating Cv_li.
     - Again, there is no need to multiply fub (= fup / RB) as we are not solving for Cv_li_u.
+      - *Note that this is valid only if CL_int_eff = 2710 is obtained under steady-state conditions.
+It does not apply when distribution has not been fully achieved.*
 - Therefore, `Xmet_li = CL_int_eff * (RB * C_li * (1/Kp_li))`

 ## **Differential Equations**: